nfriedly/nfriedly.com/src/documents/projects/0000-072-photon-oled-library.html.md

 Library to connect an [Adafruit SSD1351 1.5" Color OLED](https://www.adafruit.com/products/1431) breakout board to a [Particle Photon](https://www.particle.io/products/hardware/photon-wifi-dev-kit).

-I built on top of the work by Adafruit and the Particle communities; taking the working driver, adding a bit of polish, and publishing it.
+I built on top of the working driver created by Adafruit and the Particle community, filling in the gaps and adding polish.

-My contributions included packaging it in the Particle library format, adding and tweaking the example, adding wiring instructions, and generally improving the documentation.
+My contributions included adding wiring instructions, adding and tweaking the example, packaging it in the Particle library format, and generally improving the documentation.